Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

 Q: How frequently should I schedule appointments for cleanings and exams?

-A: It is usually recommended every 6 -12 months.
-Depending on your dental health needs, the frequency might vary.
+A: It is usually recommended every 6 -12 months, but the frequency might vary depending on your dental health needs.

 Q: What benefits can fluoride treatments provide?

-A: Flouride strengthens tooth enamel making it more resistant to cavities.
+A: Fluoride strengthens tooth enamel, making it more resistant to cavities.
 It’s especially beneficial for children and adults at high risk for caries.

 Q: Does dental insurance cover preventive care?

-A: Most dental insurance policies pay for regular checkups, cleanings, and fluoride treatments.
-Review the specifics of your plan for details like co-pays and frequency limits.
+A: Most dental insurance policies cover regular checkups, cleanings, and fluoride treatments.
+Review your plan’s specifics for details like co-pays and frequency limits.

 Conclusion

-Preventive dentistry is essential to maintaining good oral health your entire life.
+As we have shown above, preventive dentistry is essential to maintaining good oral health throughout your entire life.